jberry93/Notebook/Notes/Javascript/React/setup.md

 - Use [npm](https://www.npmjs.com/) to import packages (not JavaScript but need it!!)
 - Understand the basics of using objects and functions in JavaScript

 Fear not!
 I will go through the process of setting up a local web server using NodeJS and Express for React.
-The only instance you need to use this is if you want to use the Chrome browser to view your React app.
+The only instance you need to use this is if you want to use the Chrome browser to view your site.

 **Reason being: Chrome does not allow you to load files using XHR (XMLHttpRequest)**